chandraprakashdwivedi/server-less/README.md

 #serverless invoke -p event.json

-Deployment
+Deployment:
 When you deploy a Service, all of the Functions, Events and Resources in your serverless.yml are translated to an AWS CloudFormation template and deployed as a single CloudFormation stack.

-### Note Deployment defaults to dev stage and us-east-1 region on AWS, unless you specified these elsewhere, or add them in as options:
+Note Deployment defaults to dev stage and us-east-1 region on AWS, unless you specified these elsewhere, or add them in as options:

 #serverless deploy --stage prod --region us-east-1

-Removal
+Removal:
 To easily remove your Service from your AWS account, you can use the remove command.

 #serverless remove -v

-Pinning a Version
+Pinning a Version:
 To configure version pinning define a frameworkVersion property in your serverless.yaml.
 Whenever you run a Serverless command from the CLI it checks if your current Serverless version is matching the frameworkVersion range

 #cat serverless.yml